Visiting Kensington Palace: All you need to know, updated for 2025

 As previously mentioned, Kensington Gardens is part of the massive Hyde Park, and that can be a post unto itself, so we won’t go into that here.
 Let it be said, though, that London does these large parks particularly well.
 I think this comes from the famous English affection for a walkabout, as these are all great places for a walk, whether short and brisk or long and relaxing.
 Most of the Royal Parks started out as personal hunting grounds for the monarch when the outdoor sporting life was a pursuit only for the well-to-do.
 How much better it is today that they are maintained for the public to enjoy!

-For some other thoughts on Royal Parks, see our posts on Windsor Castle and Visiting London in Winter.
+For some other thoughts on Royal Parks, see our post A Quick Guide to Exploring London’s Parks.
+We also talk about parks in our post on Windsor Castle. and Planning your trip to London in Winter.

 The Royal Parks website is also a great resource.